-Pre-Seed Funding Vs Seed Funding: What’s The Difference?
+Pre-Seed Funding vs. Seed Funding: What’s The Difference?

-Pre-Seed Funding Vs Seed Funding: What’s The Difference?
+Pre-Seed Funding vs. Seed Funding: What’s The Difference?

 Each funding stage has specific criteria founders should meet before seeking funding.
 Most investors expect companies to have hit these typical milestones before they offer to fund, but there can be wiggle room depending on the investor.

-In terms of fundraising, there are multiple types of investing rounds.
-You’ll often hear the terms ‘pre-seed’ and ‘seed funding’ during the first stages of starting your business.
 Pre-seed and seed rounds are where founders acquire funding to start their businesses, but there are essential differences between the two.

 Timing, amount of money raised, valuation, and product or development stage are the four defining factors that determine what stage of funding you’re in.

-During pre-seed rounds, your company won’t have a trail of financial records to showcase company success.
-Instead, you’ll need to show investors that you’ve planned out your company’s journey toward success with detailed steps and an MPV.
-Pre-seed capital, in a nutshell, is meant to fund early product development and prove a need in your niche market for your product.
+During a pre-seed round, your company won’t have a trail of financial records to showcase company success.
+Instead, you’ll need to show investors that you’ve planned out your company’s journey toward success with detailed steps and an MVP.

-Companies are ready for seed funding after gaining traction and proving market needs.
 Additionally, you have a well-developed business strategy and a fully-developed product with early customer adoption.
 Founders use funding through seed rounds to scale businesses and begin production.

-The “friends and family” support round is a common base explanation for pre-seed funding.
-Essentially, you’re asking the people closest to you to take a leap of faith in your idea and ability to get it off the ground.
+Essentially, you’re asking the people closest to you to take a leap of faith in your idea and ability to get it off the ground at its earliest stage.
 There’s a chance you’ll find an angel investor within your close circle of friends and family.
-For most founders, pre-seed investments come from loans from family and friends.

 You have a variety of options when looking to secure pre seed funding.
 Below are the most common ways startups secure funding in the first round: